brtrdkeller/Assistance-UNSSC-courses/recommendation.md

 ### Skip links

-The skiplink is referencing "#maincontent".
+The skip link is referencing "#maincontent".
 But the "id" "maincontent" is apply is an empty `<div>` which is called `"user-notification"` in "page-outer".
 So users are going to an empty area.
 The main content has been inserted in a `<section role="complementary">` region called `"block_unssctenantselector"`.

+The focus on activating the skip link is jumping to the end of page.
+Correction is required here, the focus should be made to land on the main heading or main content which here seems to be “The Blue line”.

 {: .recommendation }
 The `id="maincontent` should be moved.